SpringsteinM/thesis/chapters/4_3_iconclass.typ

 synthesized image-text pairs. @chp:data-sets introduces a novel data set, while
 @chp:experimental-setup presents experimental results for several benchmarks.
-We conclude with @chp:conclusion and outline areas for future work.
+We conclude with @sec:iconclass_conclusion and outline areas for future work.

-== Related Work
+=== Related Work
 <chp:iconclass:related-work>
 The rapidly advancing field of #gls("CV"), fueled by sophisticated deep learning models, is facilitating the in-depth analysis of complex data; a task